-Student Furniture Rentals and Purchases
+Student Furniture Rentals

 If you’re planning to study in the United States as an international student, then you already know that figuring out what to bring and how to bring it can be an incredibly long and difficult process.
 While there are many items, such as your clothes, toiletries, and other personal belongings, that you’ll most likely end up bringing from home, you’ll likely get all of your furniture in the US.
 Whether you make arrangements online prior to your arrival or you wait until you arrive and go looking for furniture yourself, there are some things you should probably know before you make these decisions, such as when to rent furniture instead of buying, the different ways you’ll have to furnish a residence hall as opposed to an apartment, and more.